 How to get to La Fortuna

-It is very simple to get to La Fortuna, and there are a few different options.
+It is very simple to get to La Fortuna, and there are a few different options if you are coming from San Jose.
 Choosing the best option for you depends on your budget, timing and level of comfort you are seeking.

 Note: If you are staying outside of the town of La Fortuna, this will likely be your first stop.

 Taking the local bus is the cheapest way to get from San Jose to La Fortuna.
-We paid about $5 USD each, and after taking the “chicken buses” (old American school buses) in many other parts of Central America, we were surprised to find the buses similar to coach vehicles, with comfortable seats.
+We paid about $5 USD each, and after taking the “chicken buses” in Guatemala, we were surprised to find the Costa Rican buses are similar to coach vehicles, with comfortable seats.

 That said, we stopped every couple miles to pick up people on the side of the road, and the bus soon became packed with people in the isles and uncomfortable without good AC.
 It took us about 6 hours to finally arrive in La Fortuna, whereas the direct shuttles take 3 hours.